 July 10 - 14, 2019

 Our workshop is coming up.
-Below you will find information about workshop logistics and payment.
-Please note that your balance payment is due by midnight April 10th, 2019.
+Below you will find information about workshop logistics.
+Please look this over carefully, and open the links.
+It should answer all your questions.

 Here are some frequently asked questions:

 You can fly into San Francisco (SFO) or Oakland (OAK).
 Personally, I would use Oakland if you are able.
 It is smaller and more convenient.
 However, BART (the local transit train) goes directly from both airports to Oakland and Berkeley.
 Although you can rent a car, parking can be challenging.
 Uber, Lyft, and public transit are all very accessible and user-friendly in the Bay Area.